 Retail Buyers Guide: Wakeboard Vests 2018

-Are your designing crash jackets for a wake market segment, eg boat/wake park/ surf/skate.
+Are you designing crash jackets for a wake market segment, eg boat / wake park / surf / skate?
 Or is the same design being sold over the whole market?
-Which market is giving you the most growth.
-Which market is giving you the most direction in terms of the design and look of your crash jackets?
+Which market is giving you the most growth and giving you the most direction in terms of the design and look of your crash jackets?

 Over the last 2 to 3 years the market has seen crash jackets change in their appearance, in terms of an element of fashion entering the end look.
 What style is your brand aiming for, what is the process of determining what your crash jackets look like?

-What trends are you seeing in terms of fit, feel and protection in your crash jackets?
-What do you think your customers want and what has worked well for you in terms of fit, feel protection?
+What trends are you seeing in terms of fit, feel and protection in your crash jackets.
+What do you think your customers want and what has worked well for you in terms or fit, feel, protection.
 For example, do end users want a thicker more protected crash jacket at a wake park (as they fall onto solid features at 20mph) or do people want as flexible as possible?

 What technology or materials are using in your crash jackets to give you a unique selling point?